ktrileo/weatherBot/README.md

 # **Warsaw Weather Bot 🤖☀️**

-A Discord bot providing current weather and daily forecasts for Warsaw, Poland, via the Open-Meteo API.
-Built for clarity and operational readiness.
+A simple Discord bot providing current weather and daily forecasts for Warsaw, Poland, via the Open-Meteo API.
-Developed with help of AI for test intentions, with SRE principles in mind: modularity, centralized config, robust logging, error handling, and efficient API interaction.
+Developed with help from AI for test intentions.

 ## **Features**